 Data Center Wireless Sensors

 There is a wide range of wireless sensors on the market.
 Typically they are not targeted for use in data center or server room monitoring.
-AKCP has over 30 years experience in providing professional sensor solutions for the data center.
+AKCP has over 30 years of experience in providing professional sensor solutions for the data center.
 They took on the challenge of developing wireless sensors that were tailored specifically for monitoring critical infrastructure.
 They have brought to market the world’s first LoRa based monitoring system with features specifically for the data center.
 The Wireless Tunnel is a holistic approach to wireless sensor monitoring.
 It comprises of:-

 - Wireless Tunnel Sensors